GAAMA: Graph Augmented Associative Memory for Agents: Method

 \paragraph{Step 2: Fact and concept extraction (LLM).} An LLM processes the episode sequence to extract two types of derived nodes:

 \begin{itemize} \item \textbf{Facts}: Atomic factual assertions about entities or events (e.g., ``Melanie painted a sunset during the pottery workshop'').
 Facts are linked to their source episodes via DERIVED\_FROM edges, preserving provenance.
-While extracting facts for a chunk of episodes, top k similar historical episodes and facts are passed into the context of the LLM to derive the new fact set.
+The extraction prompt instructs the LLM to resolve relative dates to absolute dates using conversation timestamps (e.g., ``last week'' $\to$ a specific date) and to perform multi-step reasoning across episodes to derive general knowledge rather than extracting individual interaction events.